-Rule 4 is justified by the specifics of the J-Orchestra user-level indirection scheme.
-We saw an instance of this restriction in Section 6.3: if a class cannot be indirected, its uses in the application cannot instead employ a modified copy of the class in a user-level package.
+Rule 4 is justified by the specifics of the aforementioned userlevel indirection scheme.
+We saw an instance of this restriction in Section 2.2: if a class cannot be indirected, its uses in the application cannot instead employ a modified copy of the class in a user-level package.
 Thus, all subclasses and superclasses also cannot be copied to a user level package, as they may need to access non-public fields of their superclass.